 The IG platform helps you cut down on the amount of time you spend managing your investment portfolio, for example by offering a full suite of trading apps with exclusive market data and 256-bit SSL encryption – and this saved time allows you to let go of administration tasks and helps you focus on profitable activities related to your portfolio, like market research or historic data analysis.
 What’s more, fixing any problems is simple thanks to the highly-rated IG customer service team, who are available via online chat 24 hours a day during the week as well as via other contact methods such as the telephone.
 As one review on community review website TrustPilot wrote: “The team is there always, knowledgeable and ready to help”.

-IG is a favourite of many traders and investors, and after a quick broker comparison, it’s not hard to see why.
+IG is a favourite of many traders and investors, and it gathered praises in our review as well.
 Users of this system as a trading platform enjoy lots of benefits, and one of these is the relatively low IG fees they will need to pay.
 IG fees are not only low in themselves, they are also competitive when compared to the performance of the wider industry – especially in the realm of CFDs, where spread fees are highly beneficial to the trader across the whole range of products, such as forex pairs and cryptocurrencies.

 IG does not charge any fees at all, meanwhile, on a range of products and services which other brokers may choose to charge for, such as account inactivity and transferring in external products created by other providers.
 And while it is the case that IG charges commission on many trades carried out on its platform, the low level of the other fees means that often it still remains cost-effective to use this platform.
 When combined with the top customer service offer and range of innovative, cross-device trading apps IG provides, the platform’s offer is clearly one of low cost and high value for money.